 Linkage mapping is critical for identifying the location of genes that cause genetic diseases.
 In a normal population, genetic traits and markers will occur in all possible combinations with the frequencies of combinations determined by the frequencies of the individual genes.
 For example, if alleles A and a occur with frequency 90% and 10%, and alleles B and b at a different genetic locus occur with frequencies 70% and 30%, the frequency of individuals having the combination AB would be 63%, the product of the frequencies of A and B, regardless of how close together the genes are.
 However, if a mutation in gene B that causes some disease happened recently in a particular subpopulation, it almost always occurs with a particur allele of gene A if the individual in which the mutation occurred had that variant of gene A and there have not been sufficient generations for recombination to happen between them (presumably due to tight linkage on the genetic map).
-In this case, called linkage disequilibrium, it is possible to search potential markers in the subpopulation and identify which marker the mutation is close to, thus determining the mutation's location on the map and identifying the gene at which the mutation occurred.
-Once the gene has been identified, it can be targeted to identify ways to mitigate the disease.
+In this case, called linkage disequilibrium, it is possible to search potential markers in the subpopulation and identify which marker the mutation is close to, thus determining the mutation's location on the map and identify ways to mitigate the disease.

 Often different genes can interact in a way that influences the same trait.
 In the Blue-eyed Mary (Omphalodes verna), for example, there exists a gene with alleles that determine the color of flowers: blue or magenta.
 Another gene, however, controls whether the flowers have color at all: color or white.
 When a plant has two copies of this white allele, its flowers are white - regardless of whether the first gene has blue or magenta alleles.
-This interaction between genes such as this, is called epistasis, with the second gene epistatic to the first.[30]
+This interaction between genes such as this, is called epistasis, with the second gene epistatic to the first.

-Many traits are not discrete features such as purple or white flowers, but are instead continuous features for example human height and skin color.
+Many traits are not discrete in features such as purple or white flowers, but are instead continuous features for example human height and skin color.